-Here at Bromet Primary School we teach systematic synthetic phonics in the context of the ‘Monster Phonics’ programme.
+Here at Bromet Primary School, we teach systematic synthetic phonics in the context of the ‘Monster Phonics’ programme.
 We use the set order in which graphemes and tricky words etc. are introduced.
+All staff have access to the Monster Phonics programme, which shares detailed lessons plans and on the day interventions for those children who may need extra support.
+Phonics is taught everyday in EYFS and KS1, with interactive and fast pace lessons used to engage the children.

 It uses colour-coding for sound to successfully accelerate learning.
-Multisensory teaching utilises all the senses, including the visual sense of colour to facilitate learning.
-More worksheets to be added soon.
-Read the Monster Phonics guide for activities to teach spelling at home.
+Multisensory teaching utilises all the senses, including the visual sense of colour, to facilitate learning.

 Cool Blue makes the long oo sound and colours all of these graphemes blue.
 Listen to his song about his job at the zoo.
 Jump and clap when you hear an oo word.
 Then cut and paste the oo words.
 How many can you remember?
 Can you write them in the colour-code?